JeanMainguy/MeTAfisher/README.md

 ## How to use MeTAfisher

+First of all you should download the gitHub of MeTAfisher.

 ### File format challenges
 The file format requirement of MeTAfisher are quite heavy and may require a lot of effort if you start with some files that do not follow the required pattern.
 However if the sequence you want to analyze is on genbank, you can use the genbank file of the sequence and process it through the script genbank_parser.py.
 This script takes as argument the genbank file and creates 3 files needed for the TA analysis (.faa, fna and .gff) in the same folder as the genbank file.
 Genbank_parser.py is only able to process the full genbank file.
 When downloading the file on the genbank web page, you should be certain that the sequence of the genes are displayed.
 In order to do so, you may click in the "Customize" view left panel on the option "Show sequence" and then on "Update view".
 Finally, to download the file, click on the upper left "Send to" button > Complete Record > Choose Destination: File > Format: Genbank > Create File.
+Then be sure to place the genbank file in a known directory and

 ### Launching the program
 Once you have all the files required and correctly shaped you may want to launch MeTAfisher.
-To launch MeTAfisher you can either launch it directly with the script `main_MetaF.py`and provide correctly all the required argument in the command line - or you may also use the MetaF_launcher.sh bash script as a template.
+To launch MeTAfisher you can either launch it directly with the script `main_MetaF.py` and provide correctly all the required argument in the command line - or you may also use the MetaF_launcher.sh bash script as a template.
 You need to provide different information in the script:
 * general_output_pathway: the folder where the result folder of the sequence analyzed will be created.
 * dependency_pathway: the pathway of the dependence folder where the dependences of MeTAfisher are stored.
-* Sequence_name:
+* Sequence_name: correspond
 * data_pathway:
 * data_name:

 Then, the script takes care of the rest: it creates a folder named after the Sequence name given in the general output folder provided.
 Then, it launches hmmsearch which searches TA domains in the amino acid sequence.
-If the hmmsearch table output already exists, it skip this step in order not to launch twice the same thing.
+If the hmmsearch table output already exists, it skips this step in order not to launch twice the same thing.
 And finally it launches the python script main_MetaF.py with the required argument.
 If you want to activate the "Resize" and/or the "Rescue" step, you can then add the flag --Resize or --Rescue in the command line.